 - Many junk files are found and listed, which can feel a bit overwhelming.

 - Less capable of recovering data lost to formatting or a hard disk crash.

 This is another nice tool to bring your accidentally deleted files back to life.
-SoftPerfect File Recovery was primarily developed to help you rescue data that was accidentally deleted from hard disks, USB flash drives, SD and CF cards, etc. It supports popular file systems such as FAT12/16/32, NTFS, and NTFS5 with compression and encryption.
+SoftPerfect File Recovery (scroll down on the page to download the program, skip the EaseUS recommendation) was primarily developed to help you rescue data that was accidentally deleted from hard disks, USB flash drives, SD and CF cards, etc. It supports popular file systems such as FAT12/16/32, NTFS, and NTFS5 with compression and encryption.
 The program runs under Windows XP through Windows 10.

 - 33 interface languages are available.

 - Very easy to use – no unnecessary settings and screens.